To Our UKANDU Community,

 In 2013, the American Cancer Society altered their mission and redirected their resources to focus exclusively on developing a cure for cancer.
 While we at UKANDU applaud this effort and hope they are successful, this change meant Camp UKANDU would be forced to shut down, or rush to establish our own infrastructure.
 Many volunteers and community members were determined to ensure children and families facing the rigors of childhood cancer would be able to enjoy a place where outrageous fun would continue into the future and we established Camp UKANDU as an independent 501(c)(3) organization.

 2016 marked our 30th anniversary and we took another big step by hiring our first Executive Director.
 Working with an expanding board of directors, over the next four years, the staff of UKANDU had grown from one individual to three full-time employees, including another first – a full-time Program Director.
-Adding expertise and resources allowed us to add four new programs to our list of offerings: Camp UKANDU; an expanded UKANDU Teen Retreat; UKANDU Family Camp and; The UKANDU Family Reunion. (links to descriptions on programs page).
+Adding expertise and resources allowed us to add four new programs to our list of offerings: Camp UKANDU; an expanded UKANDU Teen Retreat; UKANDU Family Camp and; The UKANDU Family Reunion.
 Offering programs beyond Camp UKANDU led to a formal name change for the organization in 2018 to UKANDU.

 As COVID-19 wrought havoc and changed the world around us in 2020, we made the only responsible decision and for the first time in 35 years, we did not hold Camp UKANDU.
 Heartbroken, but undeterred, we remained committed to our mission.
-In just nine short weeks, the staff conceived, designed and implemented our fifth program, UKANDU Virtual Camp (link to program page), with an entire week of familiar and not-so-familiar camp activities for our families.
+In just nine short weeks, the staff conceived, designed and implemented our fifth program, UKANDU Virtual Camp, with an entire week of familiar and not-so-familiar camp activities for our families.
 While two-dimensional programming is not the same as meeting in person, we showed that community and connection is still possible for our UKANDU family – and perhaps more important than ever.
 Live morning ‘newscasts’; live nightly campfires and singalongs; and dance parties were accompanied by a full week of arts and crafts; outdoor adventure; nutritional cooking instruction; and most importantly, opportunities for members of this unique community to connect once again as a group.

 Despite the challenges of 2020, we found new ways to serve families impacted by childhood and adolescent cancer.
 The addition of virtual programming to our lineup allowed us to serve families across the country.
 Along with our friends from the Pacific Northwest, we were joined by families from Virginia, Michigan, Minnesota, Texas and California.
 As virtual programming becomes a permanent offering, we look forward to serving more families across the country – and maybe even beyond!